totalspectrum/spin2cpp/README.md

   this option imples --main.
 Also note that after --binary you may specify options to be passed to PropGCC, such as -Os or -mcmm.
   If --binary appears after --dat or --asm, then the binary is produced by spin2cpp itself directly, and PropGCC is not invoked.
+Note that the order of the options matter: --binary must come after --asm.

 `--cc=<compiler>`
   Use `<compiler>` as the C/C++ compiler instead of `propeller-elf-gcc`.